-With every session counting, it’s essential that you’re fully recovered from each workout and that your last session doesn’t have a detrimental impact on the quality of your current one.
+With every session counting, it is essential that you are fully recovered from each workout and that your last session doesn’t have a detrimental impact on the quality of your current one.
 Prudent training programme construction and strict monitoring of intensity play a major part in this but so does having a well rehearsed recovery routine.

 Quality not quantity

-If time is short, there’s little point in riding at lower intensities that need hours in the saddle to have a significant effect.
-If you’re targeting sportives or longer road races, you will need a certain amount of base endurance fitness but the 30-35 hour epic training weeks that professional riders put in over winter simply aren’t necessary or realistic for amateur riders.
-Train smart during the week following the tips above and a suitable training plan, budget in some time at the weekends for longer rides and you’ll be able to tackle all but the most arduous events.
+If time is short, there is little point in riding at lower intensities that need hours in the saddle to have a significant effect.
+If you are targeting sportives or longer road races, you will need a certain amount of base endurance fitness but the 30-35 hour epic training weeks that professional riders put in over winter simply aren’t necessary or realistic for amateur riders.
+Train smart during the week following the tips above and a suitable training plan, budget in some time at the weekends for longer rides and you will be able to tackle all but the most arduous events.

-If you’re really struggling for time, consider targeting races or forms of cycle sport that don’t require quite as much pure endurance.
+If you are really struggling for time, consider targeting races or forms of cycle sport that don’t require quite as much pure endurance.
 Shorter time trials, such as 10-mile events, track racing, cyclocross and circuit racing are all options that are suited to time pressed riders.

 Preparation and organisation

-If you’ve got some precious time to ride, you don’t want to waste it searching for kit, filling water bottles or fixing mechanical problems.
-Keep your cycling kit super organised, have several sets of clothing and get clothing, equipment, food and drink ready to go in advance as much as possible.
+If you have got some precious time to ride, you don’t want to waste it searching for kit, filling water bottles or fixing mechanical problems.
+Keep your cycling kit really organised, have several sets of clothing and get clothing, equipment, food and drink ready to go in advance as much as possible.
 Get into the habit of checking your bike over at the end of every ride, paying particular attention to the tyres and checking for flints, thorns, slow punctures or damage.
 Wipe it clean and dry and, if necessary, de-grease and re-lube the drivetrain.
-It’s only a five-minute job and will prevent any potential ride delaying surprises the next time you head out.
+It is only a five-minute job and will prevent any potential ride delaying surprises the next time you head out.

 Use commutes and trips

-If you’re able to commute by bike, use this as an opportunity to train rather than just riding casually into work.
-Look here for four perfect workouts to incorporate into your commute and, if it’s an option for the ride home, consider adding some extra distance.
+If you are able to commute by bike, use this as an opportunity to train rather than just riding casually into work.
+Look here for workouts to incorporate into your commute and, if it is an option for the ride home, consider adding some extra distance.

 With a bit of planning, many outings, trips and errands can easily be turned into rides.
-Arrange to meet the family at your final destination or, if it’s too far, a suitable point along the way.
+Arrange to meet the family at your final destination or, if it is too far, a suitable point along the way.

 Nail your nutrition

-If you’re doing everything you can to maximise the effectiveness of your training, you should really apply the same to your nutrition.
+If you are doing everything you can to maximise the effectiveness of your training, you should really apply the same to your nutrition.
 Optimising what you eat pre, during and post ride will significantly impact on your performance in that and subsequent workouts.
 If your training time is limited, you won’t be burning enough calories on the bike to give you free rein with eating or you might just want to shed a few pounds to improve your performance on the climbs.
 Take a look at these British Cycling recipes for some nutrition ideas.

 Something is better than nothing

-It’s incredibly easy to adopt a mindset where, if you can’t get out for two hours plus on the bike, it’s not worth doing anything.
+It is incredibly easy to adopt a mindset where, if you can’t get out for two hours plus on the bike, it is not worth doing anything.
 However, something is always better than nothing and even if you haven’t got the time for a ride or access to a bike, you could still be doing something that can improve your riding.

-Running is an excellent lunch break option, is perfect for keeping your fitness topped up if you’re away without your bike and is ideal on dark evenings or in poor weather.
-Look here for advice on how to incorporate running into your routine and for advice on other cross training options.
+Running is an excellent lunch break option, is perfect for keeping your fitness topped up if you are away without your bike and is ideal on dark evenings or in poor weather.
+Follow this advice on different cross training options and how to incorporate them into your routine.

-Even if you just have ten minutes you can work through this flexibility routine from Phil Burt, lead physiotherapist with the Great Britain Cycling Team and consultant physiotherapist to Team Sky or, if you haven’t the time for the full routine, just spend a couple of minutes on one of the exercises.
+Even if you just have ten minutes you can work through this mobilisation routine from the physiotherapy and rehad support staff for the Great Britain Cycling Team, or if you don't have the time for the full routine, just spend a couple of minutes on one or two of the exercises.

 Work on your weaknesses

 Take a long, hard and honest look at your riding and identify your weakest area as this is where you could stand to make the greatest and quickest gains.
 A coach or a trusted club mate could give you a useful objective opinion if you need one.
-You’ll often find it will be the type of riding you least enjoy but, with a bit of dedication and willpower, by making this weakness a strength, or at least less of a chink in your riding armour, you’ll become a more rounded and stronger rider.
+You will often find it will be the type of riding you least enjoy but, with a bit of dedication and willpower, by making this weakness a strength, or at least less of a chink in your riding armour, you will become a more rounded and stronger rider.